Tomorrow (Silverchair song): Music videos

 Two different music videos were released to promote "Tomorrow".
-The original version was directed by Robert Hambling for SBS-TV show Nomad, which was produced and directed by Kerry Negara.
+The original version was directed by Robert Hambling for the SBS-TV show Nomad, which was produced by former Triple J broadcaster Tracee Hutchison.
 It was broadcast on 16 June 1994 as part of the group's prize for winning the Pick Me competition.
+This version of the video was filmed at the 1861 Old Newcastle Police Station & Goal.

-The second version was shown in the US and directed by Mark Pellington.
-This video has been described as mirroring the music video for the Pearl Jam song "Jeremy", also directed by Pellington, as well as the work of directors Samuel Bayer and Matt Mahurin.
-Like many grunge videos popular on MTV at the time, the US "Tomorrow" video includes: harsh lighting, especially on the face; various disturbing images, such as a pig eating money and shots of a spider-like creature; jump cuts between random images; and scribbled handwritten notes.
-The US version of the video is also known for Daniel Johns wearing a black shirt of the American band Tool.
+The second version was shown in the US in 1995 and directed by Mark Pellington.
+This video has been described as mirroring the music video for the 1991 Pearl Jam song "Jeremy", also directed by Pellington, as well as the work of directors Samuel Bayer and Matt Mahurin.
+Like many grunge videos popular on MTV at the time, the US "Tomorrow" video includes harsh lighting, especially on the face; various disturbing images, such as a pig eating money and shots of a spider-like creature; jump cuts between random images; and scribbled handwritten notes.
 The video's high rotation on MTV "led to an abundance of radio requests".
+This version of the video was included on the Frogstomp: 20th Anniversary Deluxe Edition bonus DVD in March 2015.